Never Confuse Vanity Publishing With Self-Publishing

 My last stop on this website was the featured books page.
 There are not many books.
 I could only find four.

-The button ‘Featured Books’ did not work.
-So I can only presume that these are the only four books that have been published.
+The button ‘Featured Books’ did not work, so I can only presume that these are the only four books published.
 There was no mention of the number of copies sold.

 published books